microsoft/ignite25-LAB534-build-real-time-analytics-with-cosmos-db-in-microsoft-fabric/lab/instructions/exercise-2.md

 1. This opens a new tab in Fabric to the SQL analytics endpoint page for your Cosmos DB database.
 In the left explorer pane, expand **Schemas > fc_commerce_cosmos > Tables**.

-    Hee you will see the list of containers you created in Exercise 1, each represented as a table.
+    Here you will see the list of containers you created in Exercise 1, each represented as a table.

 1. From the top menu ribbon, select **New SQL query**.
 In the query editor that opens, enter the following query to analyze customer preferences by grouping customers by their favorite drink: